gbxyz/rdnsd/README.md

 # OBTAINING STATISTICS

-Every `UpdateInterval` seconds, `rdnsd` will write stats to the file specified by `StatsFile`, and, if set, the SQLite database specified by `Database`.
+Every `UpdateInterval` seconds, `rdnsd` will write stats to the SQLite database specified by `Database`, and, if set, the file specified by `StatsFile`.

+The recommended way to obtain statistics is to query the SQLite database specified by the `Database` directive.

 If `UpdateInterval` is unset, automatic updates will not occur, so to get statistics out of `rdnsd`, you must sending it a `USR1` signal:

         $ kill -USR1 `cat /path/to/pid/file`

-**NOTE:** if you have `N` servers and a `Loop` value of `M`, you must be careful not to send the USR1 signal to `rdnsd` more often than every `N x M` seconds, otherwise `rdnsd` will not have enough time to test every server.
-You probably want to send the signal about every `3 x N x M` seconds if you want reliable statistics.
+**NOTE:** if multithreaded mode is disabled, and you have `N` servers and a `Loop` value of `M`, you must be careful not to send the USR1 signal to `rdnsd` more often than every `N x M` seconds, otherwise `rdnsd` will not have enough time to test every server.
+You probably want to send the signal about every `3 x N x M` seconds if you want reliable statistics when not running in multithreaded mode.

-If &lt;rdnsd> is running in multithreaded mode, then you can send the `USR1` signal much more often (once every `Loop x Timeout` seconds).
+If `rdnsd` _is_ running in multithreaded mode, then you can send the `USR1` signal much more often (once every `Loop x Timeout` seconds).

-Note that `rdnsd` will not _immediately_ update the file upon receiving the `USR1` signal.
-You may need to wait up to `Loop` seconds for the current loop iteration to complete before the stats file is updated.

-## STATISTICS FILE FORMAT
+## (LEGACY) STATISTICS FILE FORMAT

-The statistics file will contain one line for each server that is being checked.
-Each line contains the nameserver checked, the response rate as a decimal fraction, and the average response time (in milliseconds), for
+The (legacy\* statistics file will contain one line for each server that is being checked.
+Each line contains the nameserver checked, the response rate as a decimal fraction, and the average response time (in milliseconds), for example:
-example:

         ns0.example.com 1.00 25